|3D Printing Lab at The Children’s Hospital of Philadelphia (CHOP – main campus)

 - Printing Costs are $12/cubic inch for the Fortus 450mc, $20/gram for the Objet (not cubic inch) and $20/cubic inch for the Projet.

 |3D Printing @ The Education Commons - Weiss Pavilion in Franklin Field.
 Maps and directions here.

 - Printing is currently free.
-This is a pilot program and may change in the future.
+This may change in the future.

 - Only .STL files accepted.